Braemac General Terms & Conditions

 (a) without the prior written consent of an authorised employee of the Seller; and

 (b) unless accompanied by a delivery document showing the Seller’s Return Materials Advice number.

-11.3 Certain legislation including the Competition and Consumer Act 2010 (Cth) imply warranties or conditions or impose obligations upon the Seller which cannot be excluded, restricted or modified except to a limited extent.
-These terms and conditions must be read and construed subject to such statutory provisions.
-Where such statutory provisions apply to the extent to which the Seller is entitled to limit its liability then its liability shall be limited at its option to:
+11.3.
+Certain legislation including the Competition and Consumer Act 2010 (Cth) imply warranties or conditions or impose obligations upon the Seller which cannot be excluded, restricted or modified except to a limited extent.
+In addition there are certain obligations and liabilities that according to law the Seller cannot avoid.
+These terms and conditions must be read and construed subject to such statutory provisions and other obligations and liabilities.
+Where such statutory provisions or other obligations or liabilities apply to the extent to which the Seller is entitled to limit its liability, then its liability shall be limited at its option to:-

 (a) In the case of a supply of Goods: